sanethmaduranga/message-transformation---ballerina/README.md

 [![Build Status](https://travis-ci.org/sanethmaduranga/message-transformation---ballerina.svg?branch=master)](https://travis-ci.org/sanethmaduranga/message-transformation---ballerina.svg?branch=master)

 # message-transformation---ballerina
 There are different ways of message transformation methods in EIP (Enterprise Integration Patterns).
-In this guide, we are focusing on *content filter*, *claim check* and *content enricher* message transformation methods between services using an example scenario.
+In this guide, we are focusing on 'content filter', 'claim check' and 'content enricher' message transformation methods between services using an example scenario.

 > This guide describes implementing three message transformation patterns using Ballerina programming language as simple steps.